vllm-project/vllm/docs/source/getting_started/cpu-installation.rst

 - `Intel Extension for PyTorch (IPEX) <https://github.com/intel/intel-extension-for-pytorch>`_ extends PyTorch with up-to-date features optimizations for an extra performance boost on Intel hardware.

-- IPEX after the ``2.3.0`` can be enabled in the CPU backend by default if it is installed.

 .. _cpu_backend_performance_tips:

 Performance tips